CPWu/automated-mac-config/README.md

 This bash script will automate the configuration for any Mac User with a developer focus.
 It uses a combination of homebrew, mas-cli (Mac App Store CLI), cask,  and manually downloads for undisclosed apps that are not in aformentioned platforms.

+Need has occurred where I maintain a certiain configuration for work vs personal and thus I have split the configurations into two separate bash scripts.
+One for work (configure-work.sh) and one for personal (configure-personal.sh)

 ## Foreword

 This is an opinionated way to configure a mac.